d4t4x/data-selfie/README.md

 - you can now use Data Selfie, the extension icon (the eye) should now appear in your toolbar
 - it is tracking if the eye is black (instead of gray) and if you can see a clock at the bottom left in your facebook window

-## known bugs
-- posts like friendship anniversaries and memories are not considered, which sometimes leads to time being added to the previously looked at post
-- when Facebook tab has been in the background for a while and you go back the clock might not show up again
-- exporting your data can result in an invalid json file (that you can't import), when URLs contain double quotes " that are not excaped, you can do that manually by adding \ before the "
-- more bugs commented in source code under "// FIX"

 ## monitor your monitoring
 - open console in any Facebook tab (by pressing Alt+Cmd+J on a Mac)
 - you can see logs of what is happening in the background with Data Selfie